BiscDaBiscuit/BiscDaBiscuit/README.md

 <p><img src="https://github.com/BiscDaBiscuit/BiscDaBiscuit/blob/main/images/About.png">

 I am a lazy programmer who wants to become a good programmer but dont have any motivation to.<br>
-I know python but can make anything on my own or without a youtube video.<br>I am currently learning HTML/CSS and improving in Python.<br>
+I know python but cant make anything on my own or without a youtube video.<br>I am currently learning HTML/CSS and improving in Python.<br>

 <strong>Goals:</strong> To improve in python, html, and css; as and someday learn javascript.<br>
 <strong>Currently Working On:</strong> Nothing</i></p>